 Denmark citizens often come out on top of the ‘happiest people in the world’ type lists.
-While it seems to be an arbitrary characteristic and no doubt subjective indicator of quality of life, I can’t find much evidence that goes against it.
+While it seems to be an arbitrary characteristic and no doubt subjective indicator of the quality of life, I can’t find much evidence that goes against it.
 I personally considered moving to Copenhagen a few years ago but couldn’t quite get my head around how I could afford it.
 And if there is a negative to living in Copenhagen, the cost of living would be it.

-Thankfully for visitors to Copenhagen, you’ll only experience a short term dent to the budget.
-In a few days you can get a taste of what makes the locals happy including the main sights like Nyhavn, the Botanical Garden, Christiania, and the Tivoli Gardens to name a few.
+Thankfully for visitors to Copenhagen, you’ll only experience a short-term dent to the budget.
+In a few days, you can get a taste of what makes the locals happy including the main sights like Nyhavn, the Botanical Garden, Christiania, and the Tivoli Gardens to name a few.

 Where to Stay in Copenhagen

 Firstly, let me summarise with a quick guide to where to stay in Copenhagen, useful if you don’t need too much information and just want to book your hotel.
 Later I’ll get into a more detailed guide to Copenhagen’s neighbourhoods, what they have to offer and where you’ll likely want to stay.

 - 5 Star Hotel – Hotel Herman K – Understated Scandinavian style and reasonably priced luxury or choose the slightly more expensive but equally beautiful Nobis Hotel.